 Saxon Wood pupils are working below the level thresholds with regards to National Curriculum statutory reporting.
 Children at the school rarely sit SATs because of the level they are working at.
 We do not therefore return data for the National Performance Tables on an annual basis.

-83% of children are making expected or above progress in English and Maths
+94% of children made expected or above progress in English

-- 55% of children are achieving expectations in English and Maths
+- 6% of children exceeded expectations in English

-- 28% of children are achieving above expectations in English and Maths
+- 88% of children achieved expectations in English

-83% of pupils achieved expected or above progress in Maths
+100% of pupils achieved expected progress in Maths

 Individual Education Plan Targets